GAIA-X4PLC-AAD/gx-credentials/README.md

 ![build workflow](https://github.com/GAIA-X4PLC-AAD/gx-credentials/actions/workflows/node.js.yml/badge.svg)

-**Disclaimer: This repository is in active development and not production software.**

 This application explores an approach for issuing Verifiable Credentials to companies and their employees in a Gaia-X ecosystem.
 Employees could then use these credentials to authenticate with different services in the ecosystem.
+A key feature is that the signature process necessary for issuance is done on personal devices of administrative staff.
+That way, no keys are ever in the system.

 The operator of this web application hosts it as a trust anchor to enable identity management among a dataspace or consortium.
 The operator only directly certifies company identities.
 This application supports companies in employee credential issuance, but that could be done entirely inside each company with custom software.